soul-traveller/rectarg/README.md

 Author: Knut Larsson

-Recreate a calibration target as an image from ArgyllCMS-style `.cht` + `.cie` pair.
+Recreate a calibration target as an image from ArgyllCMS-style `.cht` + `.cie` pair, that preserve the target’s colorimetric values and physical sizing for printing and display softproofing.
+The tool implements color conversions (LAB → XYZ (D50) → sRGB (D65 via Bradford)), renders fiducials, labels, exact patch geometry, and supports options for DPI, text sizing, mapping fiducials, and color intent.

 Calibration targets are used for calibration of scanners and displays so that screen and scanned material look the same.
 Usually, those that sell Calibration Targets keep their original digital image for them self, for business reasons.